PlasticRanger

 PP Properties

-Polypropylene is a low-density, lightweight polymer.
+Polypropylene’s density is low and light in weight compared to other thermoplastics.
 It is one of the lightest commercially available polymers out there.
 Thus making it suitable for lightweight product applications.
 Below I have shown the typical properties of polypropylene.

 Property Value